By: Ben Welham

 Power comes from an 81hp electric motor that’s mated to a 17kWh battery which may not seem like much compared to larger hatchbacks, but it’s still a decent range for city and town driving.

-Just like the ordinary Mini hatchback, the all-electric version offers a lot of car in such a compact package.
-And like the petrol-powered variant, it’s fun to drive – with power coming from an 183hp electric motor that drives the front wheels.
+Just like the ordinary petrol hatchback, the Mini Electric offers a lot of car in such a compact package.
+And like the petrol-powered variant, it’s fun to drive – with power coming from a 183hp electric motor that drives the front wheels.

 Nissan Leaf